hopetambala/puente-node-cloudcode/README.md

 ## Development

+### Node and Parse

 This application is built with [Parse Server](https://reactjs.org) and [Back4App](https://github.com/back4app).
 Support for GraphQL will be added soon.

-Here are some quick commands to get started:
+Here are some quick commands to get started in Node:

 - `npm install`: Install Node dependencies
 - `npm start`: Start the hot reloading development server.